 You can also start the measuring function without an active cursor.
 Both measuring icons are then initially located at the vessel position.
 The grey icon follows the vessel as the vessel moves, while the blue icon remains at the position given when you activated the function.

-You terminate the measuring function by selecting the Finish measuring option or by pressing the X key.
+You terminate the measuring function by selecting the Finish measuring menu option.